muslih/paduhost-web/readme.md

 * adding pony mail
 * adding billing host

-hope you enjoy it! :)
+Just let me know if you found any mistake :) hope you enjoy it!